National Office Staff

 He was elected Chairperson of Educate Together on its transformation into a limited company in 1998, was re-elected in 1999 and 2000 and held this post until May 2001.In June 2002, he was appointed CEO of Educate Together.
 He is currently completing a Master’s Degree in Education and Training Management.
 As CEO of Educate Together, Paul works closely with the Board of Directors to ensure that the views and needs of the organisation are accurately represented to Government and to the public through the media.

-Deirdre currently works in the area of Management and Education Support.
+Deirdre currently manages the Management Education and Support programme.
 She has been involved with Educate Together since 1988, when she was appointed to the National Executive of the organisation.
 In 1994, she became Educate Together’s first employee, initially as National Co-ordinator.
 Her work involves supporting the school network, including a confidential service to principals and chairpersons of Boards of Management, aiming to ensure good practice in the area of leadership and governance.
 This is done through training, advice, resources, facilitations, ethos self-evaluation tool for schools and volunteering.